-Netflix's newest teen drama, Outer Banks, revolves around a group of teenagers who can't stay away from trouble, a community divided by class, and one too many love triangles.
+Netflix's teen drama Outer Banks revolves around a group of teenagers who can't stay away from trouble, a community divided by class, and one too many love triangles.
 It all sounds a bit familiar, doesn't it?
 All of this, plus the National Treasure-ness of it all, easily landed the show on our must-watch list.
-Now that it's available in full on the streaming service, we've found that it's all too easy to get sucked right in.
+Now that both seasons are available in full on the streaming service, we've found that it's all too easy to get sucked right in.

-One of the main questions swirling in season one: what happened to John B's dad?
+One of the main questions swirling throughout seasons one and two: what happened to John B's dad?

-Since his dad's disappearance nine months ago, John B has been living on his own, and his new legal guardian isn't in the picture either.
+Since his dad's disappearance in season one, John B has been living on his own, and his new legal guardian isn't in the picture either.
 If John B is certain about anything, it's that his father isn't dead.
 As we come to learn, the coastal beauty of the Outer Banks isn't pretty enough to cover the sketchy business — and murder — happening on North Carolina's barrier islands.
 More on that later.